spring-io/dataflow.spring.io/content/documentation/pages/7-resources/3-faq.md

   type: LoadBalancer
 ```

 This deployment would produce a static IP Address.
-Let's say, for example, the IP address of `FOO-lb` is: "10.20.30.40".
+Let's say, for example, the IP address of `foo-lb` is: "10.20.30.40".

 Now when you deploy the stream, you can attach a label selector to the desired application [e.g., deployer.<yourapp>.kubernetes.deploymentLabels=FOOZ: BAR-APP],
 so all the incoming traffic to "10.20.30.40" will automatically be received by the "yourapp".